LydiaStefanova-NOAA/RunChecking/README.md

 Biases are calculated in reference to observations that have been previously prepared and reside in subdirectories within obs_root=/scratch2/NCEPDEV/climate/Lydia.B.Stefanova/ReferenceData/

-To run the whole process (from obtaining data from HPSS to producing image):
+To run the whole process (from obtaining data from HPSS to producing image),

 First, specify settings by editing